rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Motor layouts

-As of March, 2017, we support 5 mixer types.
+We currently support 5 mixer types.
 The desired mixer can be chosen by setting the the "MIXER" parameter to the following values:

 | mixer | value |
 |-----------------|-------|